 The risk assessment also helps identify whether your organization’s controls are necessary and cost-effective.

 Select and apply controls

-The documentation toolkit provides a full set of the required policies and procedures, mapped against the controls of ISO 27001, ready for you to customize and implement.
+The documentation toolkit provides a full set of the required policies and procedures, mapped against the controls of ISO 27001, ready for you to customise and implement.

-vsRisk includes a full set of controls from Annex A of ISO 27001 in addition to controls from other leading frameworks.
+vsRisk Cloud includes a full set of controls from Annex A of ISO 27001 in addition to controls from other leading frameworks.

 Develop risk documentation

-The RTP (risk treatment plan) and SoA (Statement of Applicability) are key documents required for an ISO 27001 compliance project.
+The risk treatment plan (RTP) and Statement of Applicability (SoA) are key documents required for an ISO 27001 compliance project.

 The SoA lists all the controls identified in ISO 27001, details whether each control has been applied and explains why it was included or excluded.
 The RTP describes the steps to be taken to deal with each risk identified in the risk assessment.